icyJoseph/state-with-deps/README.md

 🎉🎉🎉🎉

-Even though we update label to a different thing, since that update results in the same number, the hook does not trigger a render, even though `data` did change.
+Even though change the label, since that update results in the same length, the hook does not trigger a render, even though `data` did change.
 Exactly what we wanted!

-The only renders we account for are because of the `label` state, and the `length`, when the `data` that creates it changes.
+The only renders we account for are, because of the `label` state, and the `length`, when the `data` that creates it changes.

 ## Critique